 Born in Italy in 1898, Coletti’s family moved to Quincy when he was two years old.
 Joseph Coletti attended Quincy’s public schools, the Massachusetts School of Design, Northeastern University, and Harvard.

 Coletti died in 1973, but his award-winning work can still be seen in museums, as well as in churches and public buildings, like the ceiling of the Boston Public Library and the rotunda of the Boston Museum of Fine Arts.

-Paul Coletti’s daughter-in-law, Alicia Coletti is a Library Trustee and a member of the Friends.
+Paul Coletti’s daughter-in-law, Alicia Coletti served as a Library Trustee and a member of the Friends of the Library.

 Not only was the original Thomas Crane Library built by the most famous architect of the time, its grounds may have been designed by the most famous landscaper of the time: Frederick Law Olmsted.

 “I agree that the scraggly elm in the southwest corner of the Library Grounds should be cut out,” writes Olmsted’s Brookline firm in a 1913 letter to the Library Trustees about landscaping around the Aiken addition.